Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Results

 \section{Results}

 We structure our results as follows.
-The provable guarantees for measurement strategies can be found in \cref{subsec:Bernstein}.
-This section also includes the hardness of finding optimal measurement settings in the number of qubits, which shows that heuristic measurement optimization approaches are required.
+First, we provide the provable guarantees for measurement strategies in \cref{subsec:Bernstein}.
+This subsection also includes the hardness of finding optimal measurement settings in the number of qubits, which shows that heuristic measurement optimization approaches are required.
 In particular, the hardness result motivates the conception of ShadowGrouping, presented in \cref{subsec:shadowgrouping}.
-Numerically, we demonstrate in \cref{subsec:numerics} that ShadowGrouping outperforms other state-of-the-art approaches in the benchmark of estimating the electronic ground-state energy of various small molecules.
+Finally, we numerically demonstrate in \cref{subsec:numerics} that ShadowGrouping improves upon other state-of-the-art approaches in the benchmark of estimating the electronic ground-state energy of various small molecules.